Reconviction Statistics 2016-17

-The latest reconviction statistics for the 2015-16 offender cohort have been published today by Scotland's Chief Statistician.
-The figures show that reconvictions have decreased again, continuing the general downwards trend over the past decade.
+The latest reconviction statistics for the 2016-17 offender cohort have been published today by Scotland’s Chief Statistician.
+The figures show that reconvictions are at the same level as they were the previous year.

-Offenders who committed a crime of dishonesty had the highest number of reconvictions per offender compared to those who had committed other crime types.
-Offenders who committed a crime of dishonesty had on average 0.92 reconvictions per offender in 2015-16, whereas offenders who committed a sexual crime had the lowest number of reconvictions per offender (0.17 in 2015-16).
-The type of crime committed by offenders is one of a range of factors affecting reconvictions, including the sentence received, offending history and characteristics of individual offenders.
+Offenders who committed a crime of dishonesty had the highest average number of reconvictions per offender (0.94 in 2016-17), whereas offenders who committed a sexual crime had the lowest average number of reconvictions per offender (0.16 in 2016-17).
+The type of crime committed by offenders is one of a range of factors associated with the likelihood of being reconvicted, including the sentence received, offending history, and characteristics of individual offenders.

 This publication contains detailed analyses of reconviction rates and the average number of reconvictions per offender by: offender characteristics, sentence type, crime type, and local authority.

 The reconviction rate is defined as the proportion of offenders who are reconvicted within a year after being released from a custodial sentence or given a non-custodial sentence.

 The average number of reconvictions per offender is the number of times, on average, that offenders in a cohort are reconvicted within a year after being released from a custodial sentence or given a non-custodial sentence.

 Users of these data on reconviction rates for planning and targeting of resources include: the Scottish Government, Local Authorities, the Scottish Courts and Tribunals Service, Police Scotland, and Community Justice Scotland.

 Further information on Crime and Justice statistics within Scotland can be accessed here.